private-lazy-val/cryptous/README.md

 ### Hosting

 Cryptous project is hosted on GitHub Pages.
-You can view the live sites here:
+You can view the live site here:

 - [https://private-lazy-val.github.io/cryptous/](https://private-lazy-val.github.io/cryptous/)